Shapeception: Unravelling Brain Activity during Animated Shape Perception and Mentalization: Method

 \subsection{Analysis}

 We performed four kinds of analyses for each of the following objectives.
 First, identifying the parcels, regions and networks activated, as shown in '\nameref{method_1}' section.
 Second, investigating the functional connectivity among these regions of interest (ROIs), as discussed in '\nameref{method_2}' section.
 Third, dimensionality reduction to look for meaningful patterns, as discussed in '\nameref{method_3}' section.
 And fourth, modelling the prediction of mentalization, as discussed in '\nameref{method_4}' section.
+The code for these analyses is available on Github\footnote{https://github.com/varadsrivastava/shapeception}.